By Bob Shell

 Apache Junction, AZ –-(Ammoland.com)- In 1888 the British decided that the 577/450 was obsolete and adopted a smaller caliber rifle called the 303 British Rifle.

 It was approved in December of 1888 and put into service in February of 1889.
 The cartridge for the 303 was a derivative of the rimmed Schmidt Rubin cartridge that was a few years older.
 The Brits went about loading the round in a strange way by using a compressed charge of black powder instead of smokeless which was known at the time though but still quite new.

-Like many other countries they adopted a round nose bullet, theirs weighing 215 grains.
-The velocity of the black powder load was 1860 producing some 1600 FT LBS of energy.
+Like many other countries, they adopted a round nose bullet, theirs weighing 215 grains.
+The velocity of the black powder load was 1860 producing some 1600 FT-LBS of energy.
 In 1892 they changed the powder to cordite still using the 215 grain bullet.
-That raised the velocity up to about 2050 with a corresponding energy of 2010 FT LBS.
+That raised the velocity up to about 2050 with the corresponding energy of 2010 FT-LBS.

-They were knows as Dums Dums because of the name of the arsenal that they were made at.
+They were known as Dum Dums because of the name of the arsenal that they were made at.
 Later on the bullets for the MARK VII had aluminum or fiber cores which made them longer then normal and they would tumble on impact causing more serious wounds.
-There were just some many types and variations of the 303 that was used by the military.
+There were just many types and variations of the 303 that were used by the military.
 They included blanks and grenade launcher rounds.

 There are some authorities who feel that it was the best military rifle of that period because of ease of follow up shots and the 10 round magazine.
 The 303 British was also rugged and reliable which did not hurt its reputation.
 It cocks on closing, a feature that I don’t care for but that is my personal opinion.
 In theory that will help extract an empty casing from the chamber.